 We said goodbye to our beautiful daughter Cara, five days later on October 5th, 2017 with her family at her side.
 Cara’s cause of death was cardiorespiratory failure, secondary to a hemorrhagic stroke as a result of preeclampsia.

-The shining light and joy in all of this, my granddaughter Blakely Cara, she is a survivor and was born October 1st at 4 lbs 9 oz, we were told she was a miracle baby as she should not have lived through this traumatic ordeal.
+The shining light and joy in all of this, my granddaughter Blakely Cara, survived and was born October 1st at 4 lbs 9 oz, we were told she was a miracle baby, a gift as she should not have lived through this traumatic ordeal.
 She spent the first 12 days of her life in NICU.
 She is a healthy, happy, beautiful little girl, has a wonderful sense of humour, wise beyond her years and has her mother's spirit and soul.

 Cara's Celebration of Life was held October 12th, 2017, the outpouring of love and support from far and wide to honor our Cara was one of the most touching, heartfelt celebrations of life that I have ever seen in my lifetime.
 A video tribute that reflected back from the beginning of her life which captured her true beauty inside and out, her beautiful smile that lit up a room, the true adventurous spirit who had a passion for travel.
 Surrounded always by family and friends were her favorite times, she loved her hot chicked wings and corona's, she was absolutely amazing, loving, a life taken way too soon.
 She lived life to the fullest and she loved unconditionally!